 The country is never far away from the town.
 Lakes and rivers scatter the landscape and sixty-five miles of greenway trails wind through the city, making Knoxville an outdoor adventurer’s paradise.
 Here, it is easy to plan a day hike or just an afternoon of biking, kayaking, or boating.
 Less than an hour away is the Great Smoky Mountains National Park, with over 800 miles of maintained trails.
-The Knoxville area offers more than eighty parks are including Ijams Nature Center, a 275-acre wildlife sanctuary just ten minutes from the university.
+The Knoxville area offers more than eighty parks including Ijams Nature Center, a 275-acre wildlife sanctuary just ten minutes from the university.

 Volunteer pride runs deep through East Tennessee and beyond, and devoted Vols fans can be found in every pocket of the state.
 Saturday home football games draw fans from all over the nation to campus to cheer on the Vols.
-With twenty men’s and women’s competitive team sports on offer, there is always a meet, match, or game to catch on campus.
-Take advantage of Smokies minor league baseball and Ice Bears professional hockey games in venues just minutes from campus.
+With twenty men’s and women’s competitive team sports to offer, there is always a meet, match, or game to catch on campus.
+Take advantage of Tennessee Smokies minor league baseball and Ice Bears professional hockey games in venues just minutes from campus.

 As Tennessee’s third largest city, Knoxville’s mid-South and central location is good for business.
 It’s home to corporate leaders like A.C.
 Entertainment, Scripps Networks (DIY, HGTV), Regal Entertainment, Pet Safe, and Pilot Flying J.